The Guild (web series): Season 4 (2010)

-An unexpected and unintentional one-night stand with Fawkes (Wil Wheaton) causes Codex to stress over what the guild thinks of her and persuades him to cover for her in a pretend relationship.
+An unexpected and unintentional one-night stand with Fawkes (Wheaton) causes Codex to stress over what the guild thinks of her and persuades him to cover for her in a pretend relationship.
 But after spending more time together, Codex realizes he is a "total tool-bag" and reevaluates her criteria for relationships with men.
 Her computer breaks and she is forced to get a job at Cheesybeards to pay for repairs but has no idea how to fulfil the expectations of her boss, Ollie (Frank Ashmore).

 Zaboo tries to be a good friend to Codex during her fake relationship with Fawkes instead of trying to win her love.
 He dives into this new pursuit with his usual smothering intensity.
 When the truth of the relationship is revealed he realizes that his feelings for Codex have changed and he wants to be her friend.

-An earnings competition for a new guild hall sparks a real-life business for Tink and Clara that strengthens and strains their friendship.
+An earnings competition for a new guild hall sparks a real-life business for Tink and Clara which strengthens and strains their friendship.
 Vork enlists Zaboo's mother, Avinashi (Viji Nathan), for her "brilliant economic mind" in his pursuit of his vision for the guild's hall and he sets up a stock market and loan company that is bankrupting players.
 However, her smothering tendencies enrage him to the point that he "make[s] a giant gesture that's really inappropriate" and proposes marriage in an attempt to repulse her.
 To his horror she accepts.
 Codex and Bladezz film an online Cheesybeards commercial but the result is so horrible that it spawns a series of prank calls to the establishment.
 Ollie is furious and fires Codex.
-The guild helps Codex get her job back by organizing a celebration at Cheesybeards that attracts a large population of gamers.
+The guild helps Codex get her job back by organizing a celebration at Cheesybeards which attracts a large population of gamers.
 Bladezz attempts to perform a magic trick involving fire, which ends up torching the restaurant (costing Codex and Bladezz their jobs).